EgyptAir Flight 763

 EgyptAir Flight 763 was an international non-scheduled passenger flight from Cairo, Egypt, to Aden, South Yemen.
-On 19 March 1972, the flight was a McDonnell Douglas DC-9-32 registered in Yugoslavia as YU-AHR and operated by the newly renamed EgyptAir.
-It crashed into the Shamsan Mountains on approach to Aden, killing all 30 people on board.
+On 19 March 1972 it crashed into the Shamsan Mountains on approach to Aden, killing all 30 people on board.

 Aircraft

-The aircraft involved was a McDonnell Douglas DC-9-32.
-It was built in 1970 as construction number 47503 with manufacturer's serial number 587 and registered as YU-AHR.
+The aircraft involved was a McDonnell Douglas DC-9-32, built in 1970 as construction number (MSN) 47503, and registered to Inex Adria in Yugoslavia as YU-AHR.

 Accident

-On 19 March 1972 EgyptAir Flight 763 was on a flight from Cairo International Airport in Egypt to Aden International Airport in the People's Democratic Republic of Yemen (South Yemen), via Jeddah, Saudi Arabia.
-The aircraft was chartered from the Yugoslav airline Inex Adria with 21 passengers and 9 crew members on board.
+On 19 March 1972, EgyptAir Flight 763 was on a flight from Cairo International Airport in Egypt to Aden International Airport in the People's Democratic Republic of Yemen (South Yemen), via Jeddah, Saudi Arabia.
+The aircraft was leased from the Yugoslav airline Inex Adria and had 21 passengers and 9 crew members on board.
 Flight 763 was on a visual approach to land on runway 08 into Aden International Airport when the aircraft struck Jebel Shamsan, the highest peak of Aden Crater, an extinct volcano, located 7 km from the airport.
 On impact the aircraft burned, killing all on board.
 At the time of the accident, it was the deadliest to have occurred in South Yemen.
-As of November 2011, it remains the deadliest civil aviation accident and the second deadliest aviation accident to have occurred in Yemen.
+As of 2025, it remains the deadliest civil aviation accident and the second deadliest aviation accident to have occurred in Yemen.